centreon/centreon-documentation/en/reporting/available-reports.md

 This report shows the evolution and performance forecasting metrics for a host group.

-**How to interpet the report**
+#### How to interpret the report

 The evolution of the metrics value is represented on a graph and in a table.
 Forecasts are calculated from the reporting period metrics value and projected into the future.
 An additional table provides information about critical threshold and days before saturation.

 ![image](../assets/reporting/guide/available-reports/Hostgroup-Capacity-Planning-Linear-Regression.png)